 - Two player, mono Lore decks: https://www.youtube.com/watch?v=ZS-cKsQaNrA

 This is the first of the Dwarrowdelf NM reviews, and I will look at covering the rest of the cycle soon.
-I do not yet own all of the NM packs for this cycle, but hope to at least do articles on the Khazad-Dum quests in Nightmare mode in the first few months of this year.
-The rest of the NM articles will follow once I find the decks for a decent price somewhere.
+I do not yet own all of the NM packs for this cycle, but I hope to at least do articles on the Khazad-Dum quests in Nightmare mode in the first few months of this year.
+The rest of the NM articles will follow once I find the decks for a reasonable price somewhere.
 We are also working on releasing other NM articles by other authors in the near future, so stay tuned for those.